duritong/trocla/README.md

 1. Improve randomness when creating a serial number.
 1. Add a new charset: hexadecimal
 1. Add support for name constraints within the x509 format
+1. Clarify documentation of the set action, as well as introduce `--no-format` for the set action.

 ### to 0.1.3